-The award is renewable for four years (eight semesters), provided that the student remains in good academic standing, meets the program expectations and files the Free Application for Federal Student Aid (FAFSA) or Net Price Calculator annually.
+The award is renewable for four years (eight semesters), provided that the student remains in good academic standing, meets the program expectations and files the FAFSA or Net Price Calculator annually.
 A limited number of housing and food plan awards may be available through the Equity in MKE fund for a student's first two years on campus (up to four semesters).
-Federal Pell Grant and the Wisconsin Grant funds may eligible for student and can to be applied towards room and meals.
+For students who do not receive a housing scholarship, if eligible, Federal Pell Grant and the Wisconsin Grant may be applied towards housing and meals.
 Please contact Marquette Central for questions regarding individual financial aid options, marquettecentral@marquette.edu.

 Award Criteria:

-- Preference will be given to first-generation college students
+• Preference will be given to first-generation college students

-- Demonstrated financial need based on the Free Application for Federal Student Aid (FAFSA) or Net Price Calculator
+• Demonstrated financial need based on the Free Application for Federal Student Aid (FAFSA) or Net Price Calculator

-- Added consideration is given to students who participated in college preparatory programs connected to Marquette University
+• Added consideration is given to students who participated in college preparatory programs connected to Marquette University

 Admitted students who meet the award criteria will find the scholarship in their admitted student portal.